Part 17: Design Trajectories with Astrogator

 1. Select the Use check box for R_Mag in the Equality Constraints (Results) panel.

-5. Click OK to close the Differential Corrector dialog box.
+6. Click OK to confirm your changes and to close the Differential Corrector dialog box.

 Running the Entire Mission Control Sequence